dottjt/plastic/chapters/03-family.md

 <!-- Decides to make porn with Milo -->

-It becomes.

-"You know, you don't have to do this"

-Eyes darting around
+Eyes darting around the screen in a morbid photographic fixation with the imposing image of breast and triggering keywords.
+Fuck.
+Whore.
+XXX.
+The vocabulary was your play-pen.
+A visual casino without walls, glittering in the cerulean madness restraining you suspenseful initiation.
 Next minute you're dashing down the street, holding a laptop in one hand with a sandwich in the other, kickin' the leash of glory to

+Talk about the guilt you feel as a son.

 <!-- Father -->